Rouble leaps after Russia says some troops are returning to bases | Headlines

 Rouble leaps after Russia says some troops are returning to bases

+The rouble rose on Tuesday as Russia said some troops near Ukraine were returning to their bases after military exercises, easing invasion concerns that had fuelled a Russian asset sell-off last week.
+However, the currency pared some of its earlier gains after the parliament voted to appeal to President Vladimir Putin to recognise two Russian-backed breakaway regions in eastern Ukraine as independent.

-The rouble rose on Tuesday, extending gains from the previous session, after Russia said some troops near Ukraine were returning to their bases after military exercises, following a Russian asset sell-off last week on renewed invasion fears.
+The rouble rose on Tuesday as Russia said some troops near Ukraine were returning to their bases after military exercises, easing invasion concerns that had fuelled a Russian asset sell-off last week.

+However, the currency pared some of its earlier gains after the parliament voted to appeal to President Vladimir Putin to recognise two Russian-backed breakaway regions in eastern Ukraine as independent.
+Recognition of the two regions could unravel the existing Minsk peace process for east Ukraine to which Russia has said it is committed.

-The rouble soared after Russia's defence ministry was quoted as saying that some troops in Russia's military districts adjacent to Ukraine were returning to bases after completing drills, a move that could de-escalate tensions between Moscow and the West.
-By 0831 GMT, the rouble was 1.5% stronger against the dollar at 75.62, still some way off levels past 75 it hit before its sharpest drop in nearly two years on Friday.
+By 1035 GMT, the rouble was 1.6% stronger against the dollar at 75.57, still some way off levels past 75 which were hit before the currency's sharpest drop in nearly two years on Friday.
+The rouble strengthened 1.1% against the euro to 85.73 .

-The rouble strengthened 1.3% against the euro to 85.62 .
-On Monday, the currency gained after Russian Foreign Minister Sergei Lavrov suggested to President Vladimir Putin that Moscow should continue along the diplomatic path in its efforts to extract security guarantees from the West.
+"Market sentiment remains highly fragile, so volatility is bound to stay high," Sberbank CIB said in a note.
+On Monday, the currency gained after Russian Foreign Minister Sergei Lavrov suggested to Putin that Moscow should continue along the diplomatic path in its efforts to extract security guarantees from the West.

 The currency's reaction to those words showed that a single phrase can be sufficient to move the rouble strongly in either direction, said Dmitry Polevoy, head of investment at Locko Invest.
-"We still believe the rouble is likely to rise from these levels," he said.
-"According to our rough estimate, the rouble has lagged other EM currencies by 5-7% since the start of the year."
+"We still believe the rouble is likely to rise from these levels," he said, adding that the rouble has lagged other emerging market currencies by 5% to 7% this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)